getyoti/yoti-java-sdk/README.md

 This major update does not have any major updates to the API, but instead builds upon and standardizes our implementation.

-### Dropped support for Java 7
+### Dropped  for Java 7
-Minimum supported Java version is now 8.
+Minimum ed Java version is now 8.

 ### Builder are now in-line classes
 Most builders for the request objects are now in-line classes, and can be accessed with a static `.builder()` method (instead of using factories to instantiate new builders)